WP Theater: Directors Lab/Directors Forum members 1983–2004

+Pipeline Festival and Production History

+In addition to Lab members developing their own unique work, the Lab residency culminates in the biennial Pipeline Festival, a festival of five new plays written, directed and produced by the Lab.
+The Pipeline Festival gives audiences a unique opportunity to see five new works in various stages of development, ranging from staged readings, to streamed films, to full-length workshop productions – presented over a span of several weeks.

+Pipeline Production History

+Prior to Pipeline Festival and First Looks

+Before the creation of the Pipeline Festival in 2016 the WP Lab presented First Looks, a rehearsed reading series.
+Similarly to Pipeline, First looks showcased works from Lab playwrights and directors in the span of a month long series.
+First Looks first premiered in 1999 under founder Julia Miles and continued until 2004.
+Some works that came out of First Looks include, The Clean House, written by Sarah Ruhl as well as Sex, Death, and the Beach Baby, by Kim Merril.

 Women of Achievement Awards

 Each year, WP Theater recognizes the extraordinary accomplishments of women from the worlds of entertainment, business, and philanthropy at the Women of Achievement Awards Gala.
 Since 1986, WP Theater has paid homage to dozens of women who have taken risks, pushed limits, and broken ground in a variety of fields.
 The event is typically emceed by a female celebrity, with a variety of performances and appearances by other artists.
 Past recipients of the Women of Achievement Award include Maya Angelou, Katie Couric, Whoopi Goldberg, Billie Jean King, Chita Rivera, and Gloria Steinem.